 Ethereum (ETH) price prediction

-WalletInvestor has a positive long term forecast for ETH.
-By the end of 2019, the coin will grow to $135.
-The next year Ethereum will be traded between $183 and $363 – by the end of the year Ethereum price will be about $338.
-2021 will be a bit of a bearish year, but ETH will manage to return to its previous positions.
-For the next two years, the coin will gradually grow.
-But in 2024, they have Ethereum price falling from $450 to $363.
+WalletInvestor has a bearish long term forecast for ETH.
+In 2020 Ethereum will be traded between $110 and $212 – by the end of the year Ethereum price will be about $196.
+In 2021 ETH will continue falling and will end up costing about $177.
+For the next two years, the coin will gradually fall.
+In 2025, the rate of the cryptocurrency will be about $117.

 TradingBeasts forecasts a positive future for Ethereum.
-In December 2019, Ethereum will cost about $136.
-In 2020 they have the coin dropping from $133 to $126 until August.
-By the end of 2020, Ethereum price will reach $135.
-For the next two years, Ethereum will experience steady growth and will reach $260 in 2022.
+In 2020 they have the coin will drop from $200 to $150 until December.
+In 2021 the coin will restore and may reach $236 by the end of the year.
+For the next two years, Ethereum will experience steady growth and will reach $380 in 2023.

-According to DigitalCoinPrice, Ethereum price will reach $150 at the end of this year and then gradually grow to $569.28 over the next five:
+According to DigitalCoinPrice, Ethereum price will reach $391 in 2020 and then gradually grow to $746 over the next five:

 Ethereum future price sum-up